wallytutor/WallyToolbox.jl/docs/src/Science/04-Continuum-Mechanics.md

 \frac{\partial{}b}{\partial{}t} + \nabla\cdotp{\vec{F}} - B_{v} = 0
 $$

+Physically speaking this expression simply puts that the rate of accumulation equals the inflow (notice that this assumes a balance according to normal vector convection established above) plus the rate of production inside the control volume.
+This expression serves as the basis to the governing equations of different transport phenomena when **constitutive relationships** are included for describing a certain physics.

 ### Conservation at system boundaries

 So far we have a PDE describing the conservation *inside* the RVE of the system being described.
 To be able to solve such a system we also need to provide a description of its interactions with its surroundings through the specification of *boundary conditions*.